 1972: A few weeks after being released in the UK, Pink Floyd’s seventh studio album, Obscured by Clouds, was issued in the US.
 Initially recorded as the soundtrack to the French film La Vallée after they had already started working on “The Dark Side of the Moon,” the band had fallen out with the film company, prompting them release the project independent from the film.
 In response, the film was re-titled La Vallée (Obscured by Clouds) on its release.

-1977: Crosby, Stills & Nash released CSN, their fifth studio album and first since their debut LP without Neil Young.
+1977: Crosby, Stills & Nash released CSN, their fifth studio album and first as a trio without Neil Young since their debut LP.
 It has since become the group’s best-selling album as a trio.

 1978: The Cars debuted on the Billboard Hot 100 with “Just What I Needed,” the lead single from their debut album.